Govt may seek details of interest on interest charged by banks

-New Delhi, March 24 (IANS) Government may ask banks to provide details of interest on interest collected by them for loans exposure of over Rs 2 crore.
+New Delhi: Government may ask banks to provide details of interest on interest collected by them for loans exposure of over Rs 2 crore.

 This follows the Supreme Court's observation given on Tuesday where it noted that the RBI and the government have not provided any rationale for the overall borrower's debt cap of Rs 2 crore for waiver of interest on interest and directed them to provide such relief to borrowers with overall exposure of over Rs 2 crore as well.